fastoch/Complete_Web_Dev_ZTM/README.md

 }
 ```

-But this won't apply until we add a link to our CSS file in the HTML file:
+But this won't apply until we add a link to our CSS file in the index.html file:
 ```html
 <link rel="stylesheet" href="style.css">
 ```

+And if we want to apply the same styles to other .html files, we need to add the same link to them.
+We can also have a different CSS file for each .html file, but that's not very efficient.
+Instead, we should use classes and IDs, more on that topic later on.

 ## Cascading Style Sheets